vplesko/OrbLang/docs/pages/advanced_concepts_macro_argument_handling.md

 };
 ```

 Whenever a macro argument may appear multiple times in the returned code snippet, it should be marked with `::preprocess`.
-This means that the code snippet used as the argument at the place of invocation will be executed before the invocation starts.
+This means that the code snippet used as the argument will be executed before the invocation starts.

 So, in our program above, `x` will be moved only once, and the resulting non-ref value will be printed three times.